 Guru is a Slack-connected knowledge base option that transforms the traditional knowledge base into a series of “cards”, which in a lot of ways is well suited for FAQs.
 These cards are embeddable and sharable anywhere the need arises, whether that is in Slack, a webpage or elsewhere.

 Guru allows knowledge seekers to search, capture and share knowledge in Slack, but they tend to steer users back to their browser extension or app for full featured use.
 They also tend to use a “modal-centric” user experience within Slack for knowledge search which is somewhat unwieldy.

 Guru’s FAQ-ready knowledge format has a good Slack integration and embeddable nature makes for convenient sharing… as long as you are comfortable with the card format.

-Obie has a dedicated FAQ knowledge format that is designed for fast capture, search and sharing, directly from either Slack or its browser extension.
+Obie has a dedicated FAQ knowledge format that is designed for the fastest capture, search and sharing, directly from either Slack or its browser extension.
 Obie limits FAQs to style-free content (unlike most of the alternatives) in an attempt to capture and deliver the most salient knowledge in the simplest form possible.
 If rich editing is necessary for your use-case, don’t fret, Obie offers a robust native knowledge base feature that supports full markdown and media embedding.

 One can create an FAQ simply by right clicking on a message in Slack, or by highlighting text in the browser right in the flow of work.
 Searching for FAQs is made very easy by using the